Publication Ethics

 Review Timeline

-Reviewers are given one week to respond to the invitation (either accept or decline).
+Reviewers have one week to respond to the invitation (accept or decline).
 Once the assignment is accepted, the reviewer has an additional 2-3 weeks to complete the review.
-The total review process should, therefore, take no more than four weeks.
+Therefore, the total review process should take no more than four weeks.

-If a reviewer is unable to meet this timeline, they must promptly inform the editorial team so that a replacement can be arranged.
-Reviewers are expected to follow the journal’s Review Guidelines and complete the official review form.
+If a reviewer cannot meet this timeline, they must promptly inform the editorial team to arrange a replacement.
+Reviewers must follow the journal’s Review Guidelines and complete the official review form.
 They should provide a clear recommendation—accept, reject, or request revisions—and may attach additional comments or reports to support their evaluation.

-Authors may suggest reviewers; however, the final decision rests with the editor.
-The selection of reviewers proposed by the authors must be based on reasonable grounds and free of conflicts of interest.
-Authors may request the exclusion of specific reviewers if a potential conflict of interest exists, but the final decision remains with the editor.
+Authors may suggest reviewers; however, the editor makes the final decision.
+The selection of reviewers must be based on reasonable grounds and free of conflicts of interest.
+Authors may request the exclusion of specific reviewers if a potential conflict of interest exists, but the editor makes the final decision.
 Any attempt to manipulate or falsify reviewer information may result in manuscript rejection and an ethical investigation following COPE guidelines.

 Reviewer Responsibilities